pgorman/dangerjaunt/dangerjaunt.md

 This work is copyright Paul Gorman 2015, and licensed under the Open Gaming License.
 The following elements are reserved as Product Identity: all artwork, illustrations, and diagrams; all trademarks; all proper names; the Armor Class, Encumbrance, Wandering Monsters section; and the Monster and Encounter Design section.
-All other elements are designated as Open Game Content.
+Other elements are designated as Open Game Content.

 ## Open Game License ##